-Due to the sensitive nature of the information collected, the EU-TWIX website and mailing list are accessible only to European enforcement and management officials responsible for implementation of EU Wildlife Trade Regulations (EUWTR) and CITES.
-Agencies who are eligible to participate include Customs, CITES Management Authorities (MA), police, environmental inspection services, veterinary and phytosanitary services and the judiciary.
+Due to the confidential nature of the information collected, EU-TWIX is accessible only to European enforcement and management officials responsible for implementation of EU Wildlife Trade Regulations (EUWTR) and CITES.
+Agencies who are eligible to participate include, among others, Customs, CITES Management Authorities (MA), police, environmental inspection services, veterinary and phytosanitary services and the judiciary.
 Several international/regional organisations working on illegal wildlife trade issues are also connected.
-If you meet these criteria and wish to gain access, please contact: contact@eu-twix.org